-Question: Why is UGAAP on-premises lease accounting database a better solution than cloud-based software (SaaS)?
+Question: Why is UGAAP a better lease accounting solution?

 Answer: Most so-called "lease accounting" software on the market are in fact property management software adding limited accounting functions.
 Unlike property management software, accounting compliance is at the core of UGAAP.
 UGAAP solution is based on extensive accounting research and preferred by CPAs and accounting professionals.
 Some UGAAP clients account for as much as half a billion U.S. dollars of lease assets monthly.